silent10/android/README.md

     2. Not all users understand that the microphone was automatically activated resulting in many "empty" recordings.

     3. Many people get stage fright when the microphone opens automatically and begin to stutter.

-We suggest NOT to automatically open the microphone.

 3. appVersion - set this to a short string describing your application version.
 This may help us figure out if a bug is related to a certain version of the application.